 Your marketing funnel isn't broken.
 Your brand is sick.

-Flag 1: Your CAC is Rising While Competitors' Drop
+Flag 1: Your CAC Is Rising While Competitors' Drop

 Flag 2: You're Suffering from "Me Too" Syndrome